 PEG-IFNs are administered by injection and may offer alternative options when finite therapy is desired, such as in young patients.
 Pegylated forms of IFN are preferred over the non-pegylated forms due to weekly dosing and possibly improved efficacy, although the side effects are similar.
-1,8 course of 48 weeks, accompanied with many side effects, including bone marrow depression, influenza-I keesymptoms and neuropsychological side effects.
-The treatment is typically not successful in achieving SVR in 80-90% of patients commenced on therapy.

 Not all patients with CHB are suitable to receive PEG-IFN, especially if with decompensated cirrhosis.
-Young patients with high ALT, low viral load and infection with wild-type CHB are more likely to respond to PEG-IFN.
+Young patients with high ALT, low viral load and infection with wild-type CHB are more likely to respond to PEG-ÍFN.

-PEG-IFNs have a restricted listing on the Pharmaceutical Benefits Scheme (PBS), with a lengthy treatment course of 48 weeks, accompanied with many side effects, including bone marrow depression, influenza-l ke
+00 PEG-IFNs have a restricted listing on the Pharmaceutical Benefits Scheme (PBS), with a lengthy treatment 0 course of 48 weeks, accompanied with many side effects, including bone marrow depression, influenza-like symptoms and neuropsychological side effects.
+The treatment is typically not successful in achieving SVR in < Y 80-90% of patients commenced on therapy. lome

-Duration of treatment | Duration of treatment |
+Duration of treatment

 Duration of treatment will depend on patient's viral load, other serological responses and clinical status, particularly the development of cirrhosis.
-For patients with CHB infection with significant viraemia and evidence of ongoing liver inflammatory activity, treatment with oral antiviral therapy is likely to be lifelong, particularly in HBeAg-negative patients, unless they achieve HBsAg loss or seroconversion.
+For patients with CHB infection with significant viraemia and evidence of ongoing liver inflammatory activity, treatment with oral antiviral therapy is likely to be lifelond. particularly in HBeAg-negative patients, unless they achieve HBsAg loss or seroconversion.

 Complete viral eradication is rarely achieved.
 Hence, the aim of therapy is biochemical control (normalisation of ALT) and virologic control (< 2,000 IU/mL for IFN treatment and undetectable virus for direct antiviral therapy).
-Ideally, this control should be sustained when the patient has ceased therapy; however, when using direct antiviral therapy, long-term maintenance treatment is likely to be required in the majority of patients.
+Ideally, this control should be sustained when the patient has ceased therapy; however, when using direct antiviral therapy, long-term maintenance treatment is likely to be required in the maiority of patients.